officiallywily/React-Setup/README.md

 - How would you like to define a style for your project?
 Use a popular style guide
 - Which style guide do you want to follow?
 Airbnb (https://github.com/airbnb/javascript)
 - What format do you want your config file to be in?
 JSON
-- Would you like to install them now with npm?
+- Would you like to install them now?
 Yes
+- Which package manager do you want to use? npm

 Add this to .eslintrc.json
 ```